ratify-project/ratify-web/docs/plugins/Verifier/cosign.md

 Some characteristics of a scope:

-- a scope may contain a wildcard `*` character which represents 0+ matching characters
+- A scope MAY contain a wildcard `*` character which represents 0+ matching characters
-- the wild card character MUST be the last letter in the scope string if used
+- The wild card character MUST be the last character in the scope string, if used at all
-- multiple wildcard characers CANNOT be used
+- Multiple wildcard characers CANNOT be used within the same scope
-- a scope that does NOT have a suffixed `*` character, it is assumed to be an absolute reference.
+- A scope, which does NOT have a suffixed `*` character, is assumed to be an absolute reference.
 The entire scope must be an exact match to the image reference.

-There are restrictions on scopes list within and across trust policies:
+There are restrictions on `scopes` listed within and across trust policies:

-- scopes within or across trust policies CANNOT overlap in any form regardless if it's an absolute scope or a scope using a wildcard character
+- Scopes within or across trust policies CANNOT overlap in any form, regardless of it being an absolute scope or a scope using a wildcard character.
   - INVALID: given scope-A = `myregistry.io/*` & scope-B = `myregistry.io/namespace/*`, these scopes overlap since scope-B is contained in scope-A
   - INVALID: given scope-A = `myregistry.io/*` & scope-B = `myregistry.io/namespace/image:tag`, these scopes overlap since absolute scope-B is contained in scope-A
   - VALID: given scope-A = `myregistry.io/namespace1/*` & scope-B = `myregistry.io/namespace2/*`, these scopes do NOT overlap since neither scope can overlap with each other
   - Why do we enforce strict scope overlap checks?
 To avoid unintended verification behaviors at verification time when scope matching occurs.
-For higher security bar, Ratify makes sure that every single scope is guaranteed to match to a single trust policy.
-This validation occurs on creation of the verifier and NOT at verification time allowing users to catch misconfigurations ahead of time.
+To set a higher security bar, Ratify makes sure that every single scope is guaranteed to match to a single trust policy.
+This validation occurs on creation of the verifier and NOT at verification time, thus allowing users to catch misconfigurations ahead of time.

 The single wildcard `*` scope is a special global scope that encompasses ALL references.
 Only a single trust policy can define a `*` global scope.
 If `*` scope exists in conjunction with other trust policies containing more granular scopes, the trust policy with a more granular matching scope will be selected instead.

 ### Keys

-Trust policy can be configured with a list of `keys` that are trusted for this particular policy.
-Each entry in the list of `keys` corresponds to either: all the keys in a particular `KeyManagementProvider` resource OR a specific key.
+A trust policy can be configured with a list of `keys` that are trusted for a particular policy.
+Each entry in the list of `keys` corresponds to either: all the keys in a particular `KeyManagementProvider` resource OR a specific key when a `name` and optionally a `version` is provided.

 The `provider` field is always required except for when the `file` field is defined.
 The `provider` is the name of the `KeyManagementProvider` resource Ratify should look for configured keys from.
 If the `name` field is not provided for a specific key, all keys in the `KeyManagementProvider` are trusted.

 The `name` field specifies a specific key defined in the provider.
 An optional `version` can be defined if the latest version is not desired.

 The `file` field defines an absolute file path to a local public key.
 This field should NOT be used in conjunction with `provider`, `name`, `version`.

 ### Limitations